handekeskin/machine-learning-algorithms/README.md

 # Machine learning algorithms
-A collection of clean implementations of machine learning algorithms.
+A collection of implementations of machine learning algorithms.

 ## Prediction